 Use the opportunity to promote and showcase your own brand, displaying your business logo and corporate signage.
 Use high-quality graphics and well-written texts.
 Ensure the post-chat survey window blends in well with your website design and layout.
 This way, you will receive much higher response rates, and more meaningful, accurate data.

 Live chat applications generate rating score and survey question reports based on post-chat survey data.
-Rating statistics should be available for a specific operator, a department, or the entire live chat team.
-With chat rating reports, managers can clearly and quickly review rating scores, and obtain insight into the service level for each account, department and operator.
+Rating statistics should be available for a specific agent, a department, or the entire live chat team.
+With chat rating reports, managers can clearly and quickly review rating scores, and obtain insight into the service level for each account, department and agent.
 For example a manager can focus on the chats that were rated negatively, investigate the issue, and take immediate actions to rectify the situation.
 The post-chat rating report helps you improve service consistency, build stronger customer relationships, and foster brand or customer loyalty.

-Some of the information that can be pulled from chat rating reports includes, for example, the number of times a specific operator has received a rating in a given period, the distribution of the scores, the average number of ratings and score for a specific department, etc.
+Some of the information that can be pulled from chat rating reports includes, for example, the number of times a specific agent has received a rating in a given period, the distribution of the scores, the average number of ratings and score for a specific department, etc.

 The survey question report presents visitor feedback on each of your survey questions, which gives you more detailed information on what satisfies your visitors and what needs to be improved in your live chat service.